gojimmypi/RFID_Logger/Enclosure.md

 USB cables come in different size diameters, to it is best to measure to get a nice tight fit.

-For long term durability it is best to get boards withouot headers already soldered, and solder the wires directly to the board.
-In for prototypes, it is usually best to use jumper wires.
+For long term durability it is best to get boards without headers already soldered, and solder the wires directly to the board.
+For prototypes, it is usually best to use jumper wires.

 Here's a closeup of jumper wires connected to the RFID Reader Board:

 ![rfid_rc522_wiring](./images/rfid_rc522_wiring.png)

-Here's a closeup of the other end of the wires, conencted to the MKR WiFi 1010 board:
+Here's a closeup of the other end of the wires, connected to the MKR WiFi 1010 board:

 ![arduino_wiring_closeup](./images/arduino_wiring_closeup.png)